hcarnes/hcarnes.github.io/_posts/2019-2-17-symbols-iterators.markdown

 // [3, "green"]
 ```

 Another way to access the index of the elements in an array would be to use destructuring.
 With this approach, we specify the index variable and the color and iterate over the iterator return by `colors.entries()`.
-Each time the we iterate on `colors.entries()`, the the index and the value are destructured and placed into the variables set in `const [index, color]`.
+Each time the we iterate on `colors.entries()`, the index and the value are destructured and placed into the variables set in `const [index, color]`.

 ```javascript
 const colors = ['red', 'blue', 'pink', 'green']